-The European Commission has made clear its ambition to cut the number of road deaths and serious injuries in half by 2030 compared to 2020 levels, with the ultimate aim of reducing the number of road accidents to zero.
+The European Commission has made clear its ambition to cut the number of deaths and serious injuries of vulnerable road users in half by 2030 compared to 2020 levels, with the ultimate aim of reducing the number of road accidents to zero.

-Vulnerable road users – including cyclists, motor cyclists and pedestrians – are particularly at risk of injury or even death from road traffic incidents, and with accidents involving vulnerable road users comprising almost half of the total number in the EU, they represent an area where greater efforts are needed to ensure safety.
+Cyclists, motor cyclists and pedestrians are particularly at risk of injury or even death from road traffic incidents, and with accidents involving vulnerable road users comprising almost half of the total number in the EU, they represent an area where greater efforts are needed to ensure safety.

 Determining the causes of such accidents is a vital foundation for efforts to improve safety, and with this booklet, the In-depth Understanding of Accident Causation for Vulnerable Road Users (InDeV) project has provided a vital reference document for safety diagnosis.
 The project is also engaged in developing technology and tools for the collection and analysis of data about accidents involving vulnerable road users, including video analysis and mobile apps.

 How will the project help to prevent accidents involving vulnerable road users?